email/reception)(cairns.catholic.org.au

 Cairns Cursillo currently has an active community that provides regular opportunities for support, fellowship and spiritual growth.

 Cursillo has a Papal Mandate with participation encouraged by Pope Francis.
-It is endorsed by Diocesan Bishops including our Bishop James.
+It is endorsed by Diocesan Bishops including our Bishop Joe.
 It acts wholly within the Church and states only the Church’s teaching.
 The Cursillo Movement is Christ centred and is based on Gospel values.

 The purpose of Cursillo is to present a way of living as a Christian in the world.
 The movement offers a method to strengthen and develop our relationship with God, provides the support of other Christians, and is used by God to reach others.
 As such it: